| Airlines |

 Calm Air serves a number of communities in the Kivalliq Region of Nunavut, including Rankin Inlet, Arviat, and Baker Lake.
 It also provides service to a number of northern Manitoba communities, and the city of Winnipeg.
 Their fleet includes SAAB 340B, HS-748; ATR-42 and Cessna Grand Caravan aircraft.
 In addition to passenger service, Calm Air provides cargo service in the Kivalliq Region.

-Kivalliq Air, also known as Keewatin Air is the other regional carrier providing service in the Kivalliq Region of Nunavut.
-In addition to scheduled service, they also provide some cargo and air ambulance services.
+Kivalliq Air, also known as Keewatin Air is the other regional carrier providing scheduled service in the Kivalliq Region of Nunavut.
+They also provide air ambulance services in the Kivalliq and Baffin regions.